Satyamaddipati/satyamaddipati.github.io/_pages/about.md

 ### Why UW-Madison?

 After two years in industry, I wanted to dive deeper into the theory and cutting-edge research.
-UW-Madison was the perfect choice - amazing research opportunities, a beautiful campus (those lakes! 😍), and a vibrant AI/ML community.
+UW-Madison was the perfect choice - excellent research opportunities, a beautiful campus (those lakes! 😍), and a vibrant AI/ML community.

 ### What Drives Me